InvoiceShelf/docker/README.md

 ### Compose Image Tags

-By default all the provided docker-compose.{db}.yaml files are using the `:nightly` tag.
+By default, all the provided docker-compose.{db}.yaml files are using the `:nightly` tag.
 If you don't want this tag you can switch to different in the desired docker-compose file.

 For more details see: [How tags work](#how-tags-work) section.

 **Note**: After switching to different tag, you need to rebuild by following the [Compose Upgrade](#compose-upgrade) guide above.